alexisnsns/nexttriathlon/README.md

-find your next triathlon race.
+Find your next triathlon race, rated by the community.